The In Between

 There’s a reason it’s called a fresh start and not a fresh destination.

-Guest essay written by Laura Pruitt.
+Guest essay written by Laura Leinbach.
 Laura is a single mom of three who logs 40+ hour weeks as a marketing director and is slowly coming around to the idea that “work-life balance” doesn’t actually exist.
 Unread emails and red notification bubbles make her twitchy, and Starbucks lattes are her favorite little luxury.
 When she's not at the office or chasing after little ones, she flexes her creative muscles by writing, cooking, and updating her century-old fresh-start home.
 Follow along on Instagram and her blog.